Sponsored by the Council on Basic Cardiovascular Sciences

 Redox-meditation regulation of HDAC4, a class 11 HDAC, by Thioredoxin1 through interaction with DnaJb5, a heat shock protein 40

-All applications must be received through the Council Awards Application System by New Extended Awards Deadline Date : June 19, 2014 at 6:00 pm (CDT) Applicants should apply as early as possible before the deadline to allow time to address any submission issues.
+All applications must be received through the Council Awards Application System by The Awards deadline has passed.
+Applications are no longer being accepted.
+Applicants should apply as early as possible before the deadline to allow time to address any submission issues.
 Applicants needing to join/renew the AHA should do so by May 30 for the membership to be processed in time for application submission.

 For questions, please contact: